ikram-patel/Visualization-Predictive-modeling-Post-Partum-Depression-using-Tableau-and-Python/README.md

 <li>The dataset utilized in this project is originally collected from a medical hospital using questionnaire administered through survey and is currently uploaded on kaggle.com by researcher.</li>
 <li>The dataset initially consisted of 1503 records.
 To enhance its size, bootstrapping technique was used, resulting in an expansion to one and half million records.</li>
 <li>It includes 10 attributes.</li>

+<h2>Data Processing</h2>
+The dataset originally consisted of 1503 records, which were augmented using the law of large numbers and bootstrapping techniques to enhance its size and representativeness.

+<h3>Visualization</h3>
+The dataset underwent thorough cleaning and preprocessing to handle missing values and ensure data consistency.
+Unanswered questions were filled with "unknown" values to maintain integrity.
+The cleaned dataset was then transformed and formatted to be compatible with Tableau for visualization purposes.

+<h3>Machine Learning</h3>
+For Machine learning, the records with unknown's were deleted from the data set and categorical encoding was used, specifically label encoding, to preprocess the data for model training.